CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 on top of Documents plugin (based on work of Frank Karlitschek and Victor Dubiniuk) that was renamed to RichDocuments, with a docker image from Lukas Reschke.
-Currently we have many more integrations written by either by Collabora or by Collabora Partners.
+Currently we have many more integrations written by either Collabora or Collabora Partners.

 ### Who contributed to the Mobile work ?